-- In a medium bowl, stir together the flour, sugar and salt.
-Cut in butter with a pastry cutter or fork to cut in chilled butter until it reaches pea-sized chunks of butter remaining.
+- In a medium bowl, stir together the flour, sugar, and salt.
+Use a pastry cutter or fork to cut in chilled butter until it reaches pea-sized chunks.

-Gradually add in cold water, stirring each time until you can press it together.
+- Gradually add in cold water, stirring each time until the dough can be pressed together.
 Form it into a disk, wrap in plastic wrap and refrigerate for at least 2 hours, or freeze for 30 minutes until chilled.

-- Press into the pie plate and over the sides.
-Trim the edges and crimp or leave as desired.
-Poke the bottom and the sides with a fork all over to help prevent puffing (or line pie crust with parchment and use pie weights if you have them).
+- Gently press into the pie plate and over the sides.
+Trim the edges and crimp as desired.
+Poke the bottom and the sides with the tines of a fork all over to help prevent puffing (or line pie crust with parchment and use pie weights if you have them).

 - Bake for 12-15 minutes or until the pie crust is baked through and light golden brown.
 Set aside while you make the filling.

 - In a medium saucepan, whisk together the sugar, water, corn starch, egg yolks, lemon juice and lemon zest.

-Cook over medium to medium-high heat, whisking constantly until the mixture comes to a boil and thickens.
-It will be thick, slightly thicker than pudding, when warm.
+- Cook over medium to medium-high heat, whisking constantly until the mixture comes to a boil and thickens.
+It will be slightly thicker than pudding.
 This can take 10-15 minutes, but don't rush it.
 Once thickened, remove from heat and stir in butter.

-Pour hot filling into the pie crust, set aside and make the meringue.
+- Pour hot filling into the pie crust, set aside and prepare the meringue.

 - In a small saucepan, whisk together the water and corn starch.
 Cook over medium heat until thickened and clear.
 Set aside but keep warm.

 - In the bowl of a stand mixer fitted with a whisk attachment, or a clean bowl with clean beaters, beat egg whites, vanilla and salt until soft peaks form.

 - Gradually add in the sugar, beating until stiff glossy peaks form.